Esports One launches its fantasy esports platform – TechCrunch

 “Imagine trying to watch a football game if there isn’t that yellow first-down line,” he said.
 “What we’ve been trying to build from the early days is the technology to be that first-down line for esports.”

-More specifically, Gunnin and Winter explained that their computer vision capabilities allow Esports One to track the activity in a game without having to rely on a game publisher’s company’s API — though Gunnin added that when an API is available, they’re happy to use it as “a central source of truth” to start training the company’s algorithms.
+More specifically, Gunnin and Winter explained that their computer vision capabilities allow Esports One to track the activity in a game without having to rely on a game publisher’s API — though Gunnin added that when an API is available, they’re happy to use it as “a central source of truth” to start training the company’s algorithms.

 Gunnin added that the plan is to keep the basic Esports One platform free, then add premium subscription features over the summer.